CapitalRise Review

 Lenders mostly lend in senior loans – meaning you get your money back first in the event a loan goes bad.

-Across all its loans, I believe interest rates of around 8.28% are likely to be very satisfactory for the risks involved.
+Across all its loans, interest rates of around 7.90% are highly satisfactory for the risks involved.

 Has CapitalRise provided enough information to assess the risks?

-It has been very transparent with 4thWay, providing reassuringly full information on almost all aspects of its business.
+It has been extremely transparent with 4thWay, providing reassuringly full information on almost all aspects of its business.
+The depth and quality of the data it provides to us is excellent.

 Is CapitalRise profitable?